-This work is organized as follows: Section~\ref{sec:exo-imaing} addresses technical requirements for resolved imaging of exoplanets.
+This work is organized as follows: Section~\ref{sec:exo-imaging} addresses technical requirements for resolved imaging of exoplanets.
 Section~\ref{sec:monolithic_telescopes} analyzes diffraction and photon limits for large monolithic space telescopes with internal coronagraphs.
-Section~\ref{sec:starshades} evaluates external starshade concepts, including suppression performance, formation‐flying tolerances, and retargeting overhead.
-Section~\ref{sec:space_interferometry} addresses space‐based interferometry (nulling and non‐nulling modes), with emphasis on required baselines, path‐length stability, thermal background, and integration times.
-Section~\ref{sec:elt_exao} considers ground‐based extremely large telescopes with extreme adaptive optics, assessing achievable angular resolution, contrast limits, and atmospheric instability constraints.
-Section~\ref{sec:hypertelescopes} examines pupil‐densified “hypertelescope” architectures, including subaperture phasing, beam‐combiner throughput, and formation‐flying complexity.
-Section~\ref{sec:indirect_methods} reviews indirect reconstruction techniques—rotational light‐curve inversion, eclipse mapping, intensity interferometry, and Solar System occultation—quantifying spatial‐resolution limits and photon requirements.
-Section~\ref{sec:in_situ} explores in situ and near‐in situ imaging platforms, deriving the distance, aperture, and flyby‐duration trade-offs needed for multi-pixel mapping.
-Section~\ref{sec:other_direct_techniques} surveys alternative direct methods—ground‐based sparse‐aperture masking and speckle imaging, radio VLBI, and lunar occultations—and demonstrates why none achieve the microarcsecond resolution or sensitivity needed.
-Section~\ref{sec:indirect_feature_retrieval} evaluates spectro‐photometric phase‐curve inversion and phase‐resolved polarimetry, showing that photon‐noise limits constrain retrievals to only a few broad surface zones.
-Section~\ref{sec:summary_techniques} summarizes quantitative barriers for all remote approaches and outlines minimal requirements for any potential future mission concept aiming at resolved imaging of Earth‐like exoplanets.
-Finally, Section~\ref{sec:conclusions} presents our overall conclusions and reflects on the need for fundamentally new strategies—such as the Solar Gravitational Lens—and revolutionary advances it brings to exoplanet imaging and spectroscopy.
+Section~\ref{sec:starshades} evaluates external starshade concepts, including suppression performance, formation-flying tolerances, and retargeting overhead.
+Section~\ref{sec:space_interferometry} addresses space-based interferometry (nulling and non-nulling modes), with emphasis on required baselines, path-length stability, thermal background, and integration times.
+Section~\ref{sec:elt_exao} considers ground-based extremely large telescopes with extreme adaptive optics, assessing achievable angular resolution, contrast limits, and atmospheric instability constraints.
+Section~\ref{sec:hypertelescopes} examines pupil-densified “hypertelescope” architectures, including subaperture phasing, beam-combiner throughput, and formation-flying complexity.
+Section~\ref{sec:indirect_methods} reviews indirect reconstruction techniques---rotational light-curve inversion, eclipse mapping, intensity interferometry, and Solar System occultation---quantifying spatial-resolution limits and photon requirements.
+Section~\ref{sec:in_situ} explores in situ and near-in situ imaging platforms, deriving the distance, aperture, and flyby-duration trade-offs needed for multi-pixel mapping.
+Section~\ref{sec:other_direct_techniques} surveys alternative direct methods---ground-based sparse-aperture masking and speckle imaging, radio VLBI, and lunar occultations---and demonstrates why none achieve the microarcsecond resolution or sensitivity needed.
+Section~\ref{sec:indirect_feature_retrieval} evaluates spectro-photometric phase-curve inversion and phase-resolved polarimetry, showing that photon-noise limits constrain retrievals to only a few broad surface zones.
+Section~\ref{sec:summary_techniques} summarizes quantitative barriers for all remote approaches and outlines minimal requirements for any potential future mission concept aiming at resolved imaging of Earth-like exoplanets.
+Finally, Section~\ref{sec:conclusions} presents our overall conclusions and reflects on the need for fundamentally new strategies---such as the Solar Gravitational Lens (SGL)---and revolutionary advances it brings to exoplanet imaging and spectroscopy.